-GEP brings in more than two decades of procurement consulting and outsourcing experience with hundreds of Fortune 500 and Global 2000 clients, including dozens of government and nonprofit organizations, to help you efficiently plan, implement and transition shared service operations to ensure enhanced customer service and reduced operational costs.
+GEP brings in more than two decades of procurement consulting and procurement outsourcing experience with hundreds of Fortune 500 and Global 2000 clients, including dozens of government and nonprofit organizations, to help you efficiently plan, implement and transition shared service operations to ensure enhanced customer service and reduced operational costs.

 GEP’s Unique Implementation